paul-szczepanek/lethe/SKIM manual.md

 Verbs define the actions possible in the keyword menu.

 - `[:verb]` - past this is where execution goes when you choose the action.
-- `[:verb1] [:verb2]` - only the first one is visible in the drop down menu but both work (internal alias).
+- `[:verb1 :verb2]` - only the first one is visible in the drop down menu but both work (internal alias).
-- `[:] [:hidden verb]` - leaving the name of the first verb blank will make the action hidden from the list.
+- `[: :hidden verb]` - leaving the name of the first verb blank will make the action hidden from the list (space between `: :` is optional, like all other whitespace).

-You can have multiple verb definitions of the same name.
-First one with true top level condition will activate upon being called.
+You can't have multiple verb definitions using the same name.
+Each previous verb definition using a name that is being redefined will be removed, even if it also had other names (blank names don't count).

 ### `Conditions _________________________________________________ ?`